-- (i) Amount of fixed cost remain constant for every level of output. - (ii) Average fixed cost (i.e. fixed cost per unit) will decreases with increased output. - (iii) Fixed cost in generally managed and controlled by the higher management.
+Meaning CIMA defines fixed cost as "A cost which accrues in relation to the passage of time and which whin certain output or turnover limits, tends to unaffected by fluctuation in volume of output or turnover.
+Characteristics (i) Amount of fixed cost remain constant for every level of output. (ii) Average fixed cost (i.e. fixed cost per unit) will decreases with increased output. (iii) Fixed cost in generally managed and controlled by the higher management.
+Example Insurance, salary, rent etc.

-Example of F.C.: Insurance, salary, rent etc.
+2. Variable Cost

-2. Variable Cost: CIMA defines variable cost as "A cost which in aggregate tends to vary indirect proportion to change in the volume of output or turnover."
+Meaning CIMA defines variable cost as "A cost which in aggregate tends to vary indirect proportion to change in the volume of output or turnover."